 When will Star Wars: Galaxy’s Edge open at Disneyland and Walt Disney World?

-Phase 1 of Star Wars: Galaxy’s Edge will open on May 31, 2019 at Disneyland park and on Aug.
+Phase 1 of Star Wars: Galaxy’s Edge opened on May 31, 2019 at Disneyland park, and will open on Aug.
 29, 2019 at Disney’s Hollywood Studios.
-Phase 1 includes everything except the Rise of the Resistance ride.
+Phase 1 includes everything except for Star Wars: Rise of the Resistance.

 When will “Phase 2” open?